Venegrad/vue3-autocomplete/README.md

 ![Vue 3 autocomplete](example.png)

 You can use "tab", "enter", "," to complete tag.
-And up/down arrow to navagate on list (enter press on list complete tag)
+And up/down arrow to navigate on list (enter press on list complete tag).
+Press backspace (if input empty) or click on cross, to remove a tag.

-## Instaling
+## Installing
 ```js
 import vueAutocomplete from "@venegrad/vue3-autocomplete"